rakutentech/go-watch-logs/README.md

     	on minimum num of matches, it should notify (default 1) -ms-teams-hook string
     	ms teams webhook
-  -no-cache
-    	read back from the start of the file (default false) -proxy string
+  -proxy string
     	http proxy for webhooks
   -version